 After having become invisible to the end-users for 5 times in my career so far, I can identify the trend and can tell real progress of the software product and even predict whether a product is ready for mass deployment or not.

 Once you accept these rules you would never search for that “20% efforts” that bring in “80% results”.
 You would know it simply doesn't exist.
 This also explains why so many software projects fail.
 Many software houses simply put a tick to the “desired feature”, deploy it and walk away as quickly as possible.
 This means end-users are left with the 20-25% complete solution that can never attain the desired goals and thus leading to total failure of the software development.

 Imagine a custom software development project, if software house does realistic estimates to develop a software with “real” 80% or more progress then its almost certain that the project would go to its competitor.
 To win the contract, one has to quote amounts that don't factor in these substantial efforts.
 After winning if the project is dragged too long it would kill the software house.
 They quickly complete the feature just enough to fulfill the contractual needs, hand it over and walk away.
 They don't wait to ensure end users are fully empowered.
 A custom software development project is almost always guaranteed to either make end-users feel like they wasted money or the software development house to incur a loss.
 Usually, both camps cannot be happy simultaneously.
-Well, it's possible to have both camps happy, but I am not going to reveal the secrets here!
+It's feasible when it's a mass-market product, means software is written for selling to thousands/ millions of users.

 In case you are thinking about what would be the case with software that is 100% ready, in real life it never happens for any sizeable software solution.
 The end-user requirements/ expectations keep evolving.
 New innovations keep happening that change the way industry operates and thus software needs a new set of the changes all the time.
 Even governments change, tax regimes change and such changes would always keep the software developers busy.